New Study Demonstrates that Oportun Products are on Average Eight Times Less Expensive Than Other Alternatives

-/EIN News/ -- SAN CARLOS, Calif., April 03, 2023 (GLOBE NEWSWIRE) -- Oportun (Nasdaq: OPRT), a mission-driven fintech and digital banking platform, today released findings from the latest True Cost of a Loan Study conducted by the Financial Health Network (FHN).
-The new study found that Oportun’s loan products on average are eight times less expensive than other alternatives for a typical borrower.
+SAN CARLOS, Calif., April 03, 2023 (GLOBE NEWSWIRE) -- Oportun OPRT, a mission-driven fintech and digital banking platform, today released findings from the latest True Cost of a Loan Study conducted by the Financial Health Network (FHN).
+The new study found that Oportun's loan products on average are eight times less expensive than other alternatives for a typical borrower.

 The 2022 analysis compares Oportun unsecured installment loans of $500, $1,500, and $3,000 to alternative products for Oportun borrowers based on the most likely options that a hypothetical subprime borrower might access.